Thai Language, Translation

 The written part I learned from reading my name written in Thai, Thai street signs, company names, and various other words whereby I knew the sound so I could start to figure out which letter made what sounds.
 That was supplemented by presenting some questions to Thai friends who explained some of the rules of Thai spelling & pronounciation.

 Many words are pronounced a little bit differently than they are spelled, but most words are pronounced exactly as spelled.
+However, it is important to know that some particular letters at the end of a word change their pronounciation dramatically, such as to an "n" or "t" sound.

 The absence of space between words is not a big problem after you learn to read some Thai because you start to both recognize words and see the patterns of particular letters which tend to denote the endings and beginnings of words, as well as recognizing words in the stream.
 However, it's still not as easy as if there were spaces between the words.